ogmios2/lsvtChatBot/README.md

 - This code is only to help to create your own.
 It is far from perfect.
 No support is provided.
 - If you find it useful and have comments for suggestions or improvements, please help the community and open an issue in this repository so that it can be shared with others.
 - If you add features to it, please also share.
+- If you have code to share based on wished improvements below, please also add to an issue.
-- As time permit, I will try to update code with any suggestions for improvements
+- As time permit, I will try to update code with any suggestions for improvements.

+## Improvements

+- Token count was mentioned by someone
+- Ability to cache some queries
+- Find a way to only add vectors to DB if docs have changed or been added